National Fascist Party: The Fall of Mussolini

 On 25 July 1943, following a request from Dino Grandi due to the failure of the war the Grand Council of Fascism overthrew Mussolini by asking the King to resume his full authority in officially removing Mussolini as prime minister, which he did.
 Mussolini was imprisoned, and the Fascist organizations immediately collapsed and the party was officially banned by Pietro Badoglio's government on 27 July.

 After the Nazi-engineered Gran Sasso raid liberated Mussolini in September, the PNF was revived as the Republican Fascist Party (Partito Fascista Repubblicano – PFR; 13 September), as the single party of the Northern and Nazi-protected Italian Social Republic (the Salò Republic).
 Its secretary was Alessandro Pavolini.
 The PRF did not outlast Mussolini's execution and the disappearance of the Salò state in April 1945, amidst the final Allied offensive in Italy.

+Organisations

+The National Fascist Party maintained several subordinate organisations that extended its reach across Italian society, from paramilitary street fighters to youth movements, women's groups and overseas diaspora networks.

+Paramilitary wings

+The party's earliest paramilitary force consisted of the action squads (squadristi), the Blackshirt street fighters who violently suppressed socialist organisations in the early 1920s and were instrumental in the March on Rome.
+Following the March, these were formalised into the Milizia Volontaria per la Sicurezza Nazionale (MVSN), or Blackshirts, by royal decree in January 1923, bringing the squads under state authority while keeping them tied to the party.